options/AnalysisAcquisition/README.md

 It also includes a few of sample implementations for understanding system architecture and using plenty of azure services.

-The overall system architecture is based on reactive & serverless architecture to minimize cost and managagement labors. and it also utilize bot technilogy to supports various channel to ingest acquisition information.
+The overall system architecture is based on reactive & serverless architecture to minimize cost and managagement labors. and it also utilize bot technology to support various channels to ingest acquisition information.

 # System Architecture